Sreya8/apple-playwright-framework/README.md

 No violations found ✅

 #### Most impactful finding — `select-name` on MacBook Air page
 The "Select your current MacBook Air" dropdown in the upgrade comparison section has no programmatic label.
-The visible label is a `<span>` element with no connection to the `<select>` element.
+The visible label is a `<span>` with no connection to the `<select>` element.

 A blind VoiceOver user hears:
 - **Current:** `"MacBook Air (M1), select element"`
 - **Should hear:** `"Select your current MacBook Air, MacBook Air (M1), select element"`

 This directly impacts a blind user's ability to compare models before making a purchase decision.

 **Root cause:** Label is a `<span>`, not a `<label for="upgraders-select">`
 **WCAG violation:** 1.3.1 Info and Relationships (Level A)